getpopper/popper/docs/sections/gha_workflows.md

 </tr>
 <tr>
 <td style="text-align:left"><code>/github/workspace</code></td>
 <td style="text-align:left">The working directory of the Docker container.
-GitHub Actions execute in this directory.
+Actions execute in this directory.
 The path to this directory is set in the <code>GITHUB_WORKSPACE</code> environment variable.
 This directory is where the repository (with version <code>GITHUB_SHA</code>) that triggered the workflow.
-An action can modify the contents of this directory, which subsequent actions can access. <strong>Note:</strong> GitHub actions must be run by the default Docker user (root).
+An action can modify the contents of this directory, which subsequent actions can access. <strong>Note:</strong> actions must be run by the default Docker user (root).
 Ensure your Dockerfile does not set the <a href="https://docs.docker.com/engine/reference/builder/#user"><code>USER</code> instruction</a>, otherwise you will not be able to access <code>GITHUB_WORKSPACE</code>.</td>
 </tr>
 </tbody>
 </table>